The theory of implicit operations

 When expanding a class of algebras $\K$ with its pp definable extendable implicit operations produces a class $\M$ in which every implicit operations is interpolated by a family of terms, we say that $\M$ is a \emph{Beth companion} of $\K$.
 In the context of quasivarieties, Beth companions are essentially unique, in the sense that all the Beth companions of a quasivariety are term equivalent.
 However, Beth companions need not exist in general: while Abelian groups are the Beth companion of cancellative commutative monoids, the class of all (commutative) monoids lacks a Beth companion.
 A series of tools to describe the Beth companion of a concrete class of algebras is also exhibited, drawing connections with absolutely closed, injective, and saturated algebras.

 The appeal of Beth companions depends largely on whether the structure theory of a class is improved by moving to its Beth companion.
 We show that this is indeed the case by proving that, under minimal assumptions, every Beth companion of a relatively congruence distributive quasivariety whose class of relatively finitely subdirectly irreducible members is closed under nontrivial subalgebras is an arithmetical variety with the congruence extension property.
-This theorem applies, for instance, to the quasivariety of reduced commutative rings of characteristic zero (which lacks the properties given by the theorem) and its Beth companion, namely, the variety of meadows of characteristic zero.
+This theorem applies, for instance, to the quasivariety of reduced commutative rings (which lacks the properties given by the theorem) and its Beth companion, namely, the variety of implicitly closed meadows.
 As a corollary, we obtain that the Beth companion of a relatively filtral quasivariety must be a discriminator variety.

 A variety of examples, together with their Beth companions, are discussed (see \cref{table: Beth companions}).
 These include both examples from classical algebra such as semigroups and monoids (both with and without commutativity and cancellativity), Abelian $\ell$-groups, torsion-free Abelian groups, and reduced commutative rings, as well as examples with a logical motivation such as (bounded) distributive lattices, Hilbert algebras, Heyting algebras, and MV-algebras.